 Biomimicry is learning how the natural world works and using the knowledge to improve the overall efficiency of human technology.
 In this article, we share outstanding examples of biomimicry, like how the kingfisher helped eliminate the sonic boom issue of bullet trains and how a beetle is helping solve water scarcity by making water from thin air.

-All examples of biomimicry have the potential to help fight global warming, especially if it is done in such a way that is eco-friendly.
+All examples of biomimicry have the potential to help fight global warming and reduce human waste, especially if it is done in such a way that is eco-friendly.
 Be the next scientist to innovate one!

 Chen, C. J., Yao, J., Zhu, W., Chao, J. H., Shang, A., Lee, Y. G., & Yin, S. (2019).
 Ultrahigh light extraction efficiency light emitting diodes by harnessing asymmetric obtuse angle microstructured surfaces.
 Optik, 182, 400–407.